sergienkoanna777/ChristmasGithub/README.md

 ## Usage
 A simple site where you can find out about the best places where to spend your Christmas holidays in Quebec.
 You can find out more information through links to official websites.
-Application features responsive design for mobile devices.
+The application features responsive design for mobile devices.

 Project Link: https://github.com/sergienkoanna777/ChristmasGithub